 - Physical armory for secure storage of weapons and ammunition.

-A business model capable of converting the PDB into a profit center via the training of local citizens and the defense other businesses, churches and schools including:
+A business model capable of converting the DSB into a profit center via the training of local citizens and the defense other businesses, churches and schools including:

 - Business plan.